Adenocarcinoma Renal

 • Immunotherapy: Immunotherapy interferes with the ability of cancer cells to mimic normal body cells and evade destruction by the immune system.

 • Radiation therapy: High-powered energy beams from sources like X-rays and protons are used in radiation treatment to kill cancer cells.
-In some cases, radiation therapy is used to control or lessen kidney cancer symptoms that have progressed to the bones and the brain.
+In some cases, radiation therapy is used to control or lessen adenocarcinoma renal (kidney cancer) symptoms that have progressed to the bones and the brain.

 Conclusion